alexandrenardi/aws-devops-end-to-end-workshop/README.md

 #### Create an environment (IDE) for Cloud9

-1. Create another stack from C9-env-formation-template-with-bootstrap.yaml
+1. Create another stack from C9-env-formation-template-with-bootstrap.yaml.
+Name your stack as C9EnvironmentStack, for example.
-2. Go to Cloud9 and open your IDE
+2. Go to Cloud9 and open your IDE.

 #### Create CodeCommit repositories

 1. On CodeCommit, check you have a demobookstore-WebAssets repository with all code for the front-end.
-This repository was created for you when creating DemoBookStoreStack
+This repository was created for you when creating DemoBookStoreStack.

 2. Create a repository for the Books microservice

    - Create an empty demobookstore-BooksService repository on CodeCommit.
-You will populate it next
+You will populate it next.

 3. Clone repositories in Cloud9